hoho/dosido/iojs/doc/api/cluster.markdown

 Because workers are all separate processes, they can be killed or re-spawned depending on your program's needs, without affecting other workers.
-As long as there are some workers still alive, the server will continue to accept connections.  io.js does not automatically manage the number of workers for you, however.
+As long as there are some workers still alive, the server will continue to accept connections.
+If no workers are alive, existing connections will be dropped and new connections will be refused.  io.js does not automatically manage the number of workers for you, however.
 It is your responsibility to manage the worker pool for your application's needs.

 ## cluster.schedulingPolicy